Mohammed-Fazil/centralized-config/README.md

 message=This is order-service qa
 ```

-For `order-service` with the `qa` profile, the final value is:
+For `order-service` with the `qa` profile:

 ```properties
 message=This is order-service qa
 ```

+The service-specific QA configuration wins because it is the most specific source.

 ## Global vs Service Configuration

-Use the `global` folder for properties that are shared by multiple services.
+Use the `global` folder for properties shared across multiple services.

 Example: